ComputeCanada/molmodsim-vmd-visualization/_episodes/06-tcl_scripting.md

 ---
 title: "Scripting"
-teaching: 20
+teaching: 30
-exercises: 0
+exercises: 10
 questions:
+- "How to work with atom selections?"
+- "How to change attributes of selected atoms?"
+- "How to move and superimpose selections?"
-- "How to start VMD in text mode?"
+- "How to write loops"
-- "How to use VMD commands?"
+- "How to measure distances between groups of atoms?"
 objectives:
+- "Learn to work with atom selections?"
-- "Learn how to use basic VMD commands"
+- "Learn to move and superimpose selections?"
 - "Learn to write loops in VMD"
-- "Learn how to get help on VMD commands"
+- "Learn to measure distances between groups of atoms?"
 keypoints:
 - ""
 ---

 ## Tcl Scripting in VMD
 In addition to commands, VMD offers the built-in Tcl programming language.
-VMD Tcl commands can help you investigate molecule properties and perform analysis.
+VMD Tcl scripts can help you investigate molecule properties and perform analysis.

 ### Tcl language
 Tcl is shortened form of Tool Command Language.
 This language combines scripting with an interpreter that gets embedded in the application.
 There are embedded Tcl interpreters in both VMD and NAMD.
-Tcl interpreter available from the command-line allows you to write processing and visualization scripts utilizing any existing VMD functions and variables.
+Tcl interpreter available from the command-line allows you to write data processing and visualization scripts utilizing any existing VMD functions and variables.
 For example, you have access to all information about loaded molecules such as coordinates, atom names, occupancy, and charge.

 ### Selecting atoms
 Rotating or translating molecule that we have done so far simply changes viewpoint.
 It does not change coordinates of the loaded molecules.
-In your work you may want to rotate/translate a molecule and save its modified coordinates.
-It may be useful for example if you want to prepare a simulation systems containing several copies of a molecule from one structure file.
+In your work you may want to rotate or translate a molecule and save its modified coordinates.
+It may be useful for example if you want to prepare a simulation system containing several copies of a molecule prepared from one structure file.

 Many VMD commands operate on selected groups of atoms rather than just on whole molecules.
 After a selection has been created, it can be modified (rotated, translated), different properties, such as occupancy and beta factors, can be set, and the modified selection can be saved as a file.